shellkore/woofOrMeow/models/README.md

-Put your own models under this directory.
+This repo contains a model.h5 and model.json file.

+You can put your own trained file in place of these.